certified translator

 With this in mind, it’s important that your resume is accurate and reflects the skills and knowledge you have as a language professional.
 Here are some guidelines on how to create an excellent resume:

--Choose one or two languages that best reflect your skillset; additionally, include any other relevant languages if they are not reflected elsewhere on the document.
+-Choose one or two languages that best reflect your skillset; include any other relevant languages if they are not reflected elsewhere on the document.

 For example, if you submit a photocopy of a degree rather than the original diploma itself, then provide an accurate translation into English for the degree conferred by the school where it was obtained.